kie4280/kie4280/README.md

 🧑🏼‍🎓 B.S. in Electrical Engineering and Computer Science Honors Program at NYCU (formerly known as NCTU), Taiwan

-📕 Pursuing a M.S degree in Computer Science at NYCU, Taiwan starting 2023
+📕 Pursuing a M.S degree in Computer Science at NYCU, Taiwan starting 2023.
+Research focused on Computer Vision.

 ❤️ Interested in Computer Vision, Backend Engineering, FPGAs.